kubernauts/tk8/README.md

 ---

-How do I install Kubernetes or OpenShift with a single line on Bare-Metall, OpenStack, Google Cloud, AWS Cloud or Microsoft Cloud?
-And integrate other add-ons with ease?
+How do I deploy Kubernetes or OpenShift with a single line on Bare-Metall, OpenStack, Google Cloud, AWS Cloud or Microsoft Cloud?
+And integrate other add-ons for monitoring, load testing, networking or storage with ease?

-Solution
+## Solution

 ---

-TK8 is a CLI written in Golang to deploy Kubernetes fully automated using Terraform, Kubespray and Ansible.
+TK8 is a CLI written in Golang to deploy Kubernetes fully automated using Terraform, Kubespray and Ansible on any environment.

 With tk8 you can also install additional addons such as a Jmeter Cluster for loadtesting on Kubernetes.